Eastern Sonoma County Tour Itinerary

-Native Americans were the first to discover Sonoma Valley, also called the Valley of the Moon.
-The Franciscan monks built a mission here, the farthest north of their 21 missions in California and the only one set up under Mexican rule, independent of Spain.
+Native Americans of the Miwok, Wappo, and Pomo tribes were the first to settle Sonoma Valley, which they called the "Valley of the Moon."
+In 1823, Franciscan monks built a Mission here, the farthest north of their 21 Missions in California and the only established under Mexican rule, independent of Spain.

 Today it is home to many of the award-winning wineries that have made Sonoma County's Wine Country famous.